nazeenasif/AI-Driven-Development-AIDD-30-Days-Challenge/Task_02/README.md

 - Q1: Why is using AI Development Agents (like Gemini CLI) for repetitive setup tasks better for your growth as a system architect?

+   AI Development Agents (like Gemini CLI) helps us with handle repetitive tasks like project integration, folder/file structure, resolve     bugs/errors etc. Rather than wasting my time and energy on boilerplate, installation steps and configuration,I can focus more on           architecture, planning and improve overall structure of the system.
+Which helps me grow stronger as a system architecture.

 - Q2: Explain how the Nine Pillars of AIDD help a developer grow into an M-Shaped Developer.

+   Nine Pillars are the modern software development framework which include 9 powerful components (pillars) that makes an Integrated          system, goal of the system is to make a single developer as powerful that he can do all alone as an entire software team                    — Planning, coding, testing, deployment.
+Together, these Nine Pillars transform a normal developer into an M-Shaped Developer by          giving them multiple deep skills across coding, planning, testing, automation, AI integration, and deployment.
+Instead of depending on     a large team, the developer themselves becomes multi-skilled and highly productive.

 ### Vibe Coding vs Specification-Driven Development
 - Q1: Why does Vibe Coding usually create problems after one week?

+   In vibe coding, there no planning,no specs, no written intent.
+After a few days code become impossible to maintain because new features    were added randomnly based on feelings.
+By doing this code becomes messy, unstructured which causes confusion, bugs and inconsistent       logic and the developer forgets what was built earlier.

 - Q2: How would Specification-Driven Development prevent those problems?

+   A specification is clear,written document that defines what a feature will do,how it will behave,which edge cases it will handle.
+SSD      helps to decide specification first before starting the project.
+The objective is clear and everyone knows what we have to do and why,     can change any function without hesitation which we have to face in vibe coding,

 ### Architecture Thinking
 - Q1: How does architecture-first thinking change the role of a developer in AIDD?

+    Architecture-first thinking turns a developer into a system planner.
+Instead of jumping into code, the focus shifts to components,         workflows, layers, APIs, data flow, and responsibilities.
+Developers become designers who guide AI agents, not manual code generators.

 - Q2: Explain why developers must think in layers and systems instead of raw code.

+    Developers must think in layers and systems because writing raw code or syntax is now AI's job.
+If a developer wants a task to be          completed correctly, they must first provide clear specifications for the AI to follow.
+If the specifications are not clear, AI may        not produce correct functions, and the system may not work.
+Raw coding creates short-term progress but long-term chaos.

 ## 📁Part C — Multiple Choice Questions
 1. What is the main purpose of Spec-Driven Development?